FStiffler/Datascience-Toolkits/Reports/report2.md

 ### How can we make a requirements file work with the virtual environment?

-In mileston 1 we described which packages are actually necessary to run the [mnist_convnet.py](mnist_convnet.py) file.
-Based on these dependencies we were able to create a [requirements.txt](../requirements.txt) file in the Github root folder.
+In mileston 1 we described which packages are actually necessary to run the [mnist_convnet.py](../original/mnist_convnet.py) file.
+Based on these dependencies and further dependecies required for the [main.py](../code/mnist_convnet.py) we were able to create a [requirements.txt](../requirements.txt) file in the Github root folder.
 To create the file we made sure to set our locally directory to the root folder and then we used the Linux command:

 ```sh